-For example, breaches can often be traced back to an internal compromise such as phishing attacks.
-The organization could have prevented a superuser’s compromise by educating employees, having two-step verification, or more frequent software and security updates.
+For example, breaches can often be traced back to an internal compromise, such as phishing attacks.
+An organization can easily prevent a superuser’s compromise by educating employees, having two-step verification, or more frequent software and security updates.

-Keep everyone in the loop
+Keep Everyone in the Loop

 It’s essential to keep everyone in the loop to run an appropriately informed and well-updated organization.
 Being strict and precise is precisely what can keep intruders out of sensitive data.

-detect exploitation and fraud
+Detect exploitation and fraud

-identify unauthorized access
+Identify unauthorized access

-provide continuous and automated audits
+Provide continuous and automated audits

-detect data leaks
+Detect data leaks

 ERP security solutions can monitor system settings, patch/authorization management, or RFC communication.

 Organizations must monitor ERP security continuously and automatically in SIEM solutions.
 Including ERP security in the organization’s central security operations, such as a Security Operations Center (SOC), to identify threats and respond immediately is necessary to ensure a sound security posture.

 Combining your ERP solution with SIEM gives near real-time monitoring of ERP events and information.
-So organizations know what’s happening with their ERP data.
-On top of that, ERP operation teams will save time and money with ready-to-use controls, reports, and more to automate ERP compliance and maintenance monitoring.
+Doing this allows organizations to know what’s happening with their ERP data.
+Beyond that, ERP operation teams also save time and money with ready-to-use controls, reports, and more to automate ERP compliance and maintenance monitoring.

 If you’re wondering how the systems integrate, the short answer is very well.
 Our customizable SAP security monitoring tools support special requirements and security policies.